d2hydro/HYDROLIB-CMT/docs/index.md

 ```

 ### Existing environment
-In an existing hydrolib-environment hydrolib-cmt can be added by:
+In an activated existing hydrolib-environment hydrolib-cmt can be added with:
 ```
 pip install hydrolib-cmt
 ```